govuk-one-login/ipv-core-back/local-running/README.md

 - or set up a run configuration in your IDE that executes the gradle task

 This might be useful if you are only running the API tests, or are running orch-stub and core-front independently.
-To run the api tests with core-back only (and outside of a container), run core-back with api-test-specific config by setting the `USE_API_TEST_CONFIG` env variable to "true":
-`USE_API_TEST_CONFIG=true ./gradlew :local-running:test`

 Core-back will now be running on http://localhost:4502 (for both internal and external APIs).